-An extroverted introvert.
+An ambivert is an extroverted introvert.
 Am I one?
 Are you one?
 Confused?
 Me too.

 Ever made plans with all the enthusiasm in the world only to change your mind the minute you leave the social situation you are in and wish you hadn’t?